 A snapshot of my life up to now

 I was born at home in Berkeley, CA, but celebrated my first birthday in Oregon.
+I did not have a birth certificate or a SS number until I was 16.

 My family lived in a small, un-insulated farmhouse, heating and cooking solely with wood.
 We hand milked our cows and sold the raw milk in our local community, as well as eggs and some produce.
 We made butter and ice cream by hand and our only source for water was from the creek that ran off of our forest, unprocessed or filtered.
+In the fall the water typically looked like light tea, due to the tannins from the leaf fall accumulating in the stream.

 The land included over 40 acres of mixed forest that was, although logged in the past, of late seral stage and with many fewer enforced rules about private land back then, there weren’t many boundaries I had to follow in my wanderings.

 That land, that space, I grew up in has a very special place in my heart, and soul.
 It is not the house or other buildings; but the trees, creeks and hills where I spent so much of my time.
 I am not denying that I experienced difficult, even occasionally unpleasant times there as a child, but I have no bad memories of being in the woods there.
-And though my family and I have our own small farm and space now, I feel oddly the most at home, at peace, whenever I am back there.
+And though my family and I have our own small space now, I feel oddly the most at home, at peace, whenever I am back there.

 Those woods, and the “dirt” time I spent there, are what inspired me to work hard, steadily to find (make?) employment in the natural resources and the science of the natural world, before I really even knew you could make a living doing it.
 It may sound a little extreme, but I think, in many ways, I owe my life to that space and my time there.